Are 6 9 And 4 6 Equivalent

 Methods to Determine Equivalence

-There are several ways to determine if two fractions are equivalent.
+You've got several ways worth knowing here.
 We'll explore three common and effective methods:

 1. Simplification: Reducing fractions to their simplest form.